zaiisao/Documentation/en/Voice/start_call_audio_web.md

      console.log("stream-subscribed remote-uid: ", id);
    });
    ```
-<div class="alert note">Due to web browser <a href="https://developers.google.com/web/updates/2017/09/autoplay-policy-changes">autoplay policy changes</a>, the <code>Stream.play</code> method needs to be triggered by the user"s gesture on Chrome 70 or later and on Safari. </div>
+<div class="alert note">Due to web browser <a href="https://developers.google.com/web/updates/2017/09/autoplay-policy-changes">autoplay policy changes</a>, the <code>Stream.play</code> method needs to be triggered by the user's gesture on Chrome 70 or later and on Safari. </div>
 3. When the remote stream is removed (for example, when a remote user calls `Stream.unpublish`), stop the stream playback and remove its view.

    ```javascript